 Managing and leading in a small business

-When we think of leaders and managers, we often only think of large companies.
-It's important to remember that most small businesses also need both leaders and managers.
+Most small businesses will need leaders and managers.
 Not everyone is a natural leader or manager, but there's a lot you can do to create a positive and productive culture in your business.

 The difference between management and leadership roles